aBunchOfNinjas/1701QCA-Assessment1/replicationproject/replication.md

 Once the box was made it seemed apparent that the box alone may not support a full cup of water and a plant (plus a spill could be the end of the microbit) this lead me to add a support piece of card in the center of the box.
 Once the centre card was added the ridgitity of the box was greatly improved it was decided to use this a main support for a wirestand.
 To improve the visual design of the project a tree like wirestand was concived.
 ![Image](IMG_2475.jpg)
 The above image shows the cutout pieces of the stand.
 A tree was mimiced in the shape of the card to go with the theme of plant watering.
 The cardboard was also cut to slide together for greater strangth.
-To further improve the ridgitity of the project, part of the stand goes through the top sheet and adheres to the centre card this is shown in the image below.
-As seen in the image below there is are holes cut in the centre to accomodate for the wirestand.
+To further improve the rigidity of the project, part of the stand goes through the top sheet and adheres to the centre card this is shown in the image below.
+As seen in the image below there is are holes cut in the centre to accomodate for the wire stand.
 In reality once the stand was dry fit and had a cup and plant on top the stand did not fit.
 To resolve this it was moved to the back edge.
 An alternative could have been to make the base and stand bigger however as this was hand cut it was too much labor to start again.
 ![Image](IMG_1107.jpg)

 ### Technical Details ###